aws-samples/alexa-and-bedrock-integration/README.md

 tables and performing operations.

 This sample is a walk through of scripts that were made to quickly setup a Alexa Skill sample to integrate with LLM in Amazon Bedrock.
-The users can have insights from database files using Natural Languange.
-This sample use AWS Glue and AWS Athena to query the data storaged in Amazon S3.
+The users can have insights from database files using Natural Language.
+This sample use AWS Glue and AWS Athena to query the data storage in Amazon S3.
 The LLM from Anthropic has a library of prompts, with various examples for different use cases, including the [SQL Sorcerer](https://docs.anthropic.com/en/prompt-library/sql-sorcerer) prompt for generating SQL queries.
 With this approach, it is possible to generate SQL code from natural language and orchestrate the execution of that query using database services, ultimately generating a user-friendly response for the end-user.